 With Mrs Loomis, though, I find I am in very fundamental disagreement.
 One the one hand, I do adnit the appeal of the Green Revolution to a part of me.
-One cannot read, for example, Morris "News From Nowhere" or Wright's "Islandia" without being Morris "News From Nowhere" or Wright's "Islandia" without being affected by the beauty of life on the land (Of course, many aspects of the social and political system of Islandia are not as appealing) But, on the other hand, until our urban civilization destroys itself through pollution, etc., the economic system draws men to the city and the cities provide many things that exist nowhere else, great music, great art, etc. The basic disagreement probably stems from my belief that any revolution is dead in the developed countries of the world.
-If anarchism ever comes, which I think is doubtful, some will choose to join the Green Revolution, but even under ana rchism it. and the the Green Revolution, but even under ana rchism it, and the individualist, would be in the position of a minority group.
+One cannot read, for example, Norris "News From Nowhere" or Wright's "Islandia" without being affected by the beauty of life on the land (Of course, many aspects of the social and political system of Islandia are not aspects of the social and political system of Islandia are not as appealing) But, on the other hand, until our urban civiliz-ation destroys itself through pollution, etc., the economic system draws men to the city and the cities provide many things that exist nowhere else, great music, great art, etc. The basic disagreement probably stems from my belief that any revolution is dead in the developed countries of the world.
+If anarchism ever comes, which I think is doubtful, some will choose to join the Green Revolution, but even under anarchism it, and the individualist, would be in the position of a minority group.
 Parhaps I was wrong to say that the Green Revolution was dead, but at the same time I still believe that it is not likely to last.
-If population continues to grow at the present rate and the cities expand at the present rate there will soon be little land left for its continued existence.
+If population continues to grow at the present rate and the cities expand at the present rate there will soon be little the cities expand at the present rate there will soon be little land left for its continued existence.

-LYMAN TOWER SARGENT
+LYLAN TOWER SARGENT

-(The following letter was sent to the Editors of "Freedon" appropos of "Black Power", but was not published by them)
+(The following letter was sent to the Editors of "Freedom" appropos of "Black Power", but was not published by them)